cannyedge34/cqrs/README.md

-A command is a class with getter methods for the given items.
+A query is a class with getter method for the given id param.
+Simple dto (Data transfer object)

 ## Tests